Canadian Permits and Visas

 Inviting Family or Friends that Require Visas

-You may also want to get verification of enrollment (at no cost) from SOLUS [accessible through https://my.queensu.ca].
+Get Verification of Enrolment (at no cost) from SOLUS [accessible through https://my.queensu.ca].
 In case there is an issue with that document, students can visit the Records and Services section of the Office of the University Registrar (found in the lower level of Gordon Hall).

 If your application is successful, your passport will be returned to you with a valid TRV on one page.
 You must enter Canada before the expiry date of the visa.